davidgasquez/handbook/Life Advice.md

 - Elevate good behavior rather than punishing bad behavior, especially in [[Parenting|children]] and animals.
 - We know less than we think.
 We are often not even asking the right questions.
 - You can do more than you think.
 We are tied down by invisible orthodoxy.
+- Celebrate the victories.
+Positive reinforcement is more effective than negative reinforcement.

 ## Resources